mahdihassanzade/mahdihassanzade/README.md

 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ai projects
-- 📫 How to reach me : mahdihassanzadeh08@gmail.com is my gmail
+- 📫 How to reach me : mahdihassanzadeh08@gmail.com

 <!---
 mahdihassanzade/mahdihassanzade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.